jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 Witney
 ```
 ```
-A social audit forSt Mary’s Church, Witney, was commissioned as part of the appeal for the restoration and renewal of the church building within the context of the parish, its four churches, the town of Witney and the surrounding area.
+A social audit for St Mary’s Church, Witney, was commissioned as part of the appeal for the restoration and renewal of the church building within the context of the parish, its four churches, the town of Witney and the surrounding area.
 ```

-# Introduction
+## Introduction

 More recent information (for
 example the Indices of Multiple